 Third assessment – lightweights (25-26 February 1989)

-Claire Parker was once again the fastest single sculler, finishing ahead of again from Helen Mangan and then Sue Key.
-Claire Parker also dominated the doubles, sculling with Rachel Hirst but, as Penny Chuter explained in Regatta, “It was recognised that they are unlikely to make weight as a combination.”
+Claire Parker was once again the fastest single sculler, finishing ahead of Helen Mangan again, and then Sue Key.
+Claire also dominated the doubles on the Saturday, partnered by Rachel Hirst but this strong combination, as Penny Chuter explained in Regatta, “Is unlikely to make the average weight,” as Rachel was very tall and in a double would need a particularly small crew-mate.
 Morag Simpson and Alison Brownless were second.
-On the Sunday, Claire and Helen won the doubles, while Rachel w
+On the Sunday, Claire and Helen won the doubles, while Rachel switched to sweep and won the pairs with Jo Toch; in a four it is easy to accommodate someone racing on the maximum individual weight.

 Lots of people missed this invitation-only assessment at Thorpe because of flu.
 Single scullers Tish Reid and Ali Gill tied on the second day (Ali had not raced on the first day), and the “doubles and pairs assessments were not conclusive, according to a brief report in Regatta magazine.